carajed/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I conduct education research and evaluation on a variety of topics, including school network expansion, policies related to school and teacher quality, and education interventions intended to improve student outcomes.
-My focus is on helping school districts, charter management organizations, and nonprofit organizations improve the quality of educational opportunities.
+As a Senior Associate in the Division of Social and Economic Policy at [Abt Associates](https://www.abtassociates.com/who-we-are), I conduct education research and evidence reviews on a variety of topics, including interventions intended to improve child outcomes, policies related to school and teacher quality, and school network expansion.
+My focus is on helping schools, districts, and education agencies improve the quality of educational opportunities.
 I also teach Economic Inquiry in Education at [American University](https://www.american.edu/soe/policy/faculty.cfm).
 Earlier in my career, I taught preschool and kindergarten in New York City.